GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/project-iam/README.md

 # NAME
   project-iam
 # SYNOPSIS
-  Config Connector compatible YAML files to enable a role for a member in a project.
+  Config Connector compatible YAML files to grant a role for a member in a project.
 # CONSUMPTION
   Download the package using [kpt](https://googlecontainertools.github.io/kpt/):
   ```